 It’s one thing to write a lengthy report with lots of complicated terminologies, it’s another thing to help the buyer genuinely understand the property’s intricacies.
 A competent surveyor takes the time to explain their findings and the seriousness and the consequences of ignoring them.

-Below we set out why you should use a surveyor:
+As a leading central London real estate agents, we have set out why you should use a surveyor: